 Category Condition 3.Information relating to the financial or business affairs of any particular person (including the authority holding that information).
-Information falling within paragraph 3 is not exempt information by virtue of that paragraph if it is required to be registered under - (a)the Companies Acts 1985 (as defined in section 2 of the companies Act 2006) (b)the Friendly Societies Act 1974 (c)the Friendly Societies Act 1992 (d)the Industrial and Provident Societies Acts 1965 to 1978 (e)the Building Societies Act 1986 (f)the Charities Act 1993 4.
+Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing Information Information falling within paragraph 3 is not exempt information by virtue of that paragraph if it is required to be registered under - (a)the Companies Acts 1985 (as defined in section 2 of the companies Act 2006) (b)the Friendly Societies Act 1974 (c)the Friendly Societies Act 1992 (d)the Industrial and Provident Societies Acts 1965 to 1978 (e)the Building Societies Act 1986 (f)the Charities Act 1993 4.
 Information relating to any consultations or negotiations, or contemplated consultations or negotiations, in connection with any labour relations matter arising between the authority or a Minister of the Crown and employees of, or office holders under, the authority.
 Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information 5.
 Information in respect of which a claim to legal professional privilege could be maintained in legal proceedings.
 Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information 6.
 Information which reveals that the authority proposes - (a) to give under any enactment a notice under or by virtue of which requirements are imposed on a person; or (b) to make an order or direction under any enactment.
 Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information 7.
 Information relating to any action taken or to be taken in connection with the prevention, investigation or prosecution of crime.
 Exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information